The-Frozen-North/tfn-module/README.md

 This repository contains all the module content and associated files for The Frozen North, a Neverwinter Nights: Enhanced Edition persistent world.

+There's a little more information in the [wiki](https://github.com/b5635/the-frozen-north/wiki), so please check it out for some additional information, including a player's guide to the server as well as for builders.
+Currently WIP.

 [nasher.nim](https://github.com/squattingmonk/nasher.nim) is required to build the module.

 You will also need NWNX:EE to host the server.
 I used [Daz's guide](https://github.com/Daztek/NWNX-WSL) for the development server.